Offirmo/offirmo-monorepo/stack--current/N-notes/mental-models/senior-dev/growth-notes.md

 We set a “tainted” cross-domain cookie to propagate a negative !organic detection to the whole browser profile and automatically “taint” any new account created/used on this profile.

-The assumption is if it’s a dev/CWG’s browser, then all infinex activity on the same browser is not organic (user is familiar with the product and don’t have the same activity pattern)
+The assumption is if it’s a dev/CWG’s browser, then all product activity on the same browser profile is not organic (user is familiar with the product and don’t have the same activity pattern)

 ## Actions / Activities